 Is that why everybody’s so worried about Cambridge Analytica?
 Well, there’s more to that part of the story.
 C.A. is based in the UK, and the British government is investigating what it did with voter data and whether it violated British law.
 Then Facebook will conduct its own investigation, its CEO Mark Zuckerberg said in the congressional hearings last week.
 But beyond that, C.A.’s parent company, SCL, has been called a “military contractor” by a US professor named David Carroll, who is suing its Cambridge Analytica subsidiary “to disclose how it came up with the psychographic targeting profile it had on him,” according to Columbia Journalism Review.
 Carroll says SCL has worked or is working with political campaigns in countries all over the world, using the same technique of blending demographic and psychographic data to see if it can influence election outcomes to benefit its clients.

 What do we do about all this?
 That’s not clear yet.
 Some companies, such as Kik Messenger’s up in Toronto, are working on new business models (see TechCrunch and Coinbase), because big data is making the old free-content-paid-for-by-advertising of the network TV era feel threatening.
 Some people are thinking there needs to be regulation.
 But of what?
 If of social media companies, as I wrote in my last post, before that happens, we all and especially policymakers need to understand that companies like Facebook, Google and Twitter are now social institutions that need to be accountable to more than just shareholders.
 They’re not just tech companies, media companies, or even some blend of those (Claire Wardle, a scholar I cited here, called them “a hybrid form of communication”).
+Would-be regulators have a definition problem first and foremost.
 Interestingly, even Mark Zuckerberg said to lawmakers last week that, though the details are important, he’s not against regulation.
 But, given the pace of technological change, any new laws will at least need expiration dates.
 And, as I hope was pretty clear above, this isn’t just about social media or elections or “fake news,” so regulation can’t only focus on those.
 This is about “big data,” which is about more than our data privacy even.
 It’s about how we maintain the safety and integrity of our identities, institutions and other things that matter to us in this ever more connected world.

 It’s a puzzle, but we’ve got this.
 We will figure this out.
 We do need lots of perspectives and skill sets in the conversation – all the stakeholders, including tech and social media companies, which are doing some waking up of their own.
 New business models are entering the scene.
 Old-school adversarial and exclusionary approaches will only slow the process down.
 So will messages that claim technology users, including children, are just technology’s victims.
 We need to think critically not only about how technology is affecting us but also about claims that it’s hijacking our brains.
 As attorney Mike Godwin, who was the Electronic Frontier Foundation’s first staff counsel, put it in a recent discussion on Facebook, “My big question for those who believe Facebook has overcome the free will of 2 billion people: How did all of you escape?”